dat310-2024/info/exercises/js/more/README.md

   - Extend the previous exercise such that songs can be removed too.
 Add a delete link or icon to each song; clicking the link/icon should remove the song from the list.

+## Exercise #3c: Advanced playlist

+  - Extend the previous exercise such that songs can be sorted.
+Try to maintain a list of songs in a global javascript variable and use this as source of truth.

 ## Exercise 4: Countdown timer

   - Make a countdown timer that counts back from the selected time.
 Check the starting files ([exercise4.html](exercise4.html) and [exercise4.js](exercise4.js)) which already provide you with a select list and code for processing the user input.